equalframework/equal-doc/docs/advanced/ci-cd.md

 php run.php --do=init_package --package=todolist
 ```

 > Note: if it returns a "wrong host" error, try to increase the sleep time to 20 or 30 sec.
-If it still doesn't work it means some config for apache is either missing or uncorrect
+If it still doesn't work it means some config for apache is either missing or incorrect